 The break up of Custom Coasters International in 2002 led to two new wooden roller coaster companies forming, Gravity Group and Great Coasters International (GCI).
 Both companies have gone on to forge the way for incredible new wooden coaster designs.
 GCI still use traditional methods of building wooden coasters, whereas Gravity Group tend to use metal supports with wooden track on top (this allows for much cheaper and quicker construction of larger coasters).

-Intamin debuts the 310 foot (94m) tall Millennium Force at Cedar Point in Ohio, USA, featuring a 300 foot (91m) drop and top speed of 93 mph (150 km/h).
+Intamin debuts the 310 foot (94m) tall Millennium Force on May 13, 2000 at Cedar Point in Ohio, USA, featuring a 300 foot (91m) drop and top speed of 93 mph (150 km/h).
 Millennium Force was also the first roller coaster to feature a cable lift and was among the first coasters to feature stadium-style train seating as well as magnetic brakes.

-Intamin debuted two magnetic LSM Launch shuttle coasters, Tower of Terror at Dreamworld in Gold Coast, Australia and Superman The Escape at Six Flags Magic Mountain in California, USA.
+Intamin debuted two magnetic LSM Launch shuttle coasters in 1997, Tower of Terror at Dreamworld in Gold Coast, Australia and Superman The Escape at Six Flags Magic Mountain in California, USA.
 The latter stands 415 feet (126.5m) tall with a top speed of 100 mph (161 km/h).
 These roller coasters featured a slightly different magnetic launch than Flight of Fear, which allowed for a more efficient launch.

 1996-2002 – Wooden Coaster Resurgence